 Genetic Counselors are specialized health professionals that talk with patients about genetic risks, explain genetic concepts, available testing and address psychological issues associated with these topics.
 Genetic Counselors are board certified in genetic counseling, and must be licensed in the State of Tennessee.
 Prenatal genetic counselors deal specifically with patients who are pregnant or planning a pregnancy and have genetic risks that could affect their future offspring.

 Reasons for Referring to a Genetic Counselor include:

-Janet E. Ulm, M.S.S.W.,C.G.C., is a native of Tennessee and is board certified in Genetic Counseling by the American Board of Medical Genetics.
-Janet graduated summa cum laude from Carson-Newman College with a degree in Biology.
+Janet E. Ulm, M.S.S.W.,C.G.C., L.G.C., is a native of Tennessee and is board certified in Genetic Counseling by the American Board of Medical Genetics.
+Janet graduated from Carson-Newman College with a degree in Biology.
 She then completed her Master's degree at the University of Tennessee.
 Janet has over 20 years of experience in Genetic Counseling, working in the areas of adult, pediatric, cancer, newborn screening, infertility and prenatal.
 She was the Director of the Tennessee Statewide Genetics Program from 1991 to 1993.
 She then began and developed the Genetic Counseling program at Presbyterian Hospital in Charlotte, NC prior to her return to Tennessee.
-Janet is a member of the National Society of Genetic Counselors, the American Society of Human Genetics, the American College of Medical Genetics, and the Tennessee Genetic Counselors Association.
+Janet is a member of the National Society of Genetic Counselors, the American College of Medical Genetics, and the Tennessee Genetic Counselors Association.
 She is a published author and has developed numerous patient education booklets.
 Janet has organized workshops and educational programs for physicians and other healthcare professionals.
 She has also made many presentations to nursing, ultrasound and medical students as well as the general public.
 Janet joined the staff of Regional Obstetrical Consultants in 2005.